christian-vigh/phpclasses-org/CircularBuffer/README.md

 Circular buffers are often used when you have to face the following trade-offs :

 - The amount of memory you are authorized to use is limited
-- As time goes by, you can accept to discard some of the oldest data you're storing into the circular buffer
+- You know that you will not be able to store everything.
+As time goes by, you can accept to discard some of the oldest data you're storing into the circular buffer

  ## Creating a circular buffer ##